SebastienCoste/KafkaMonitor/BUG_FIXES.md

-# Bug Fixes Summary - Kafka Trace Viewer
+# Bug Fixes Summary - Marauder's Map

-This document details the resolution of critical bugs reported in the Kafka Trace Viewer application.
+This document details the resolution of critical bugs reported in the Marauder's Map application.

 ## 🐛 Issues Identified and Fixed